LogoLogoSciDraw AI

 When NOT to pick a "free" tool

-- Your time is the constraint, not the dollars — Inkscape is free but takes 40+ hours to learn vector editing.
-SciDraw AI Pro at $9.90/mo or Lifetime at $199 may be cheaper than your billable hours.
+• Your time is the constraint, not the dollars — Inkscape is free but takes 40+ hours to learn vector editing.
+SciDraw AI paid subscriptions start at $20/mo, and Lifetime is $3,999 one-time, which may still be cheaper than your billable hours.

 BioRender has become one of the most widely used tools for scientific illustration, particularly in the life sciences.
 Its drag-and-drop interface and extensive library of pre-drawn biological components have made it a go-to choice for researchers creating figures, graphical abstracts, and presentation slides.